jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Commissioner may, for any person who is chargeable with RSCT under section RH 2 of the Income Tax Act 2007, make an assessment of the amount of the retirement scheme contribution on which, in the Commissioner's judgment, RSCT ought to be imposed and an assessment of that tax.
 (2) The person is liable to pay the tax so assessed except to the extent that the person establishes in proceedings challenging the assessment that the assessment is excessive or that the person is not chargeable with the tax assessed.
 (3) Sections 109, 111, and 113 shall apply, so far as may be, with respect to an assessment made under subsection (1) of this section as if—
-  (a) in those sections, the term taxpayer included a person who is chargeable with RSCT; and (b) in section 113, the term tax already assessed included RSCT already assessed under subsection (1) of this section.
+  (a) in sections 111 and 113, the term taxpayer included a person who is chargeable with RSCT; and (b) in section 113, the term tax already assessed included RSCT already assessed under subsection (1) of this section.
 (4) An assessment made under this section shall be subject to challenge in the same manner as an assessment of income tax imposed under section BB 1 of the Income Tax Act 2007, and Part 8A of this Act shall apply accordingly.

 ### 99 Assessment of RWT
 (1) The Commissioner may make an assessment of any amount that, in the Commissioner's opinion, any person is liable to account for or pay to the Commissioner under the RWT rules, and any person who is so assessed shall be liable to pay the amount so assessed, except so far as the person establishes in proceedings challenging the assessment that the assessment is excessive or that the person is not liable to account for or pay the amount so assessed.
 (2) Sections 108 to 111, 113, and 114 shall apply, so far as may be, with respect to every assessment made under subsection (1) of this section, as if—
-  (a) the term income tax for any year in section 108(1) included an amount assessed under subsection (1) of this section and the term income in section 108(2) included an amount of resident passive income; and
+  (a) the term amount assessed in section 108(1) included an amount assessed under subsection (1) of this section and the term income in section 108(2) included an amount of resident passive income; and
-  (b) the term taxpayer in sections 109, 111, and 113 included a person who is assessed or is liable to be assessed under subsection (1) of this section; and
+  (b) the term taxpayer in sections 111 and 113 included a person who is assessed or is liable to be assessed under subsection (1) of this section; and
   (c) the term tax already assessed in section 113 included an amount already assessed under subsection (1) of this section.
 (3) An assessment made under this section shall be subject to challenge in the same manner as an assessment of income tax imposed under section BB 1 of the Income Tax Act 2007, and Parts 7 and 8A of this Act shall apply accordingly.